73rhodes/sideflow/README.md

 <i>
 *Due to concerns over the violation of the democratic right to privacy by the US government, and the compliance of US-based companies in exploiting the privacy rights of international and US citizens alike, use of this software within the USA is prohibited at this time.
+Friends and allies of the US do not deserve to be treated as enemies and have their rights violated any moreso than US citizens do.
 </i>